NtsFranz/Butter-Replays/README.md

  - throw_move_penalty

 ### Inputs
-2-byte half-precision floats for each of:
+A bitmask containing 1 bit for each of:
 - left_shoulder_pressed
 - right_shoulder_pressed
 - left_shoulder_pressed2